-Primary Care Program (PCP)
+Primary Care Initiative

-PCP is a primary care track within the KSOM Introduction to Clinical Medicine Program.
-It offers medical students the opportunity to experience patient care in urban, primarily underserved primary care community care settings with pediatric, family medicine and internal medicine mentors.
+Within the Primary Care Initiative, the Primary Care Program (PCP) is a track that offers medical students the opportunity to experience patient care in urban, primarily underserved primary care community care settings with pediatric, family medicine and internal medicine mentors.
 Students get early “hands-on” experience with patient care, health education and build relationships with patients alongside a community mentor and a primary care ICM mentor.
 Students receive additional training in nutrition, community-based diabetic education, inter-professional team care, and geriatrics.
 Additionally, electives are available to these students in homeless, tattoo removal, acupuncture for pain management, and needle exchange program.
 The PCP forms a community of like-minded students for social events, a retreat, and community networking.

 Learn more at our Primary Care Program website